jyutzler/Bridge-Systems/system.md

 A below-game jump response to a takeout double is invitational (9-12 declarer points).
 To force for one round, responder cuebids opener’s suit.
 Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
+If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.
 ### Landy vs 1NT
 #### Unpassed Hand
 Landy is a simple defense to 1NT with only one artificial bid: